Barb Hodgens

 Mastering Dr William Davis’s homemade yogurt made with the probiotic ‘Lactobacillus Reuteri’ has been no easy feat.
 We empathise with your failed attempts because we’ve had plenty along the way too.
 No one really wants to eat thin and separated yogurt, do they?
 As we always do, the Luvele kitchen has continued to experiment and we have now discovered a key step that makes all the difference.

 Dr Davis created his method using half and half milk, which is a full-fat milk commonly available in America (in the UK and Europe, it’s known as ‘half cream’).
 Half and half is a blend of equal parts whole milk and light cream.
-It averages 10-12% fat, which is more than regular milk but less than regular cream (and it can’t be whipped).
+If half and half milk is available in your area, we recommend you follow Dr Davis original method.
+From our feedback, this method produces reliable results.
+If half-and-half milk is not available in your country, use UHT (long life milk) or choose organic milk, that is free of pesticides, hormones, antibiotics, fertilisers and GMOs and follow the next step.

 Traditional yogurt making practises have always heated the milk first.
 Heating and holding milk at 82° C (180° F) for 20 minutes (or longer) denatures the milk proteins so that they bind and set together.
 In addition to this, the little bit of evaporation and concentration that occurs during the extended heating helps to improve the texture.

 Including this step before adding the probiotic bacteria and prebiotic powder made a profound difference to the structure and texture of our L. reuteri yogurt.
-Without heating, our first attempts with homemade half and half milk produced fragile and thin yogurt with lots of separated whey and the cream content set on top.
-A similar separation of fat and liquid happened in our first experiment below.
+Without heating, our first attempts with homemade half and half milk produced fragile and thin yogurt with lots of separated whey.

 To ensure the L reuteri strains stay pure and uncontaminated, we recommend re-inoculation not occur indefinitely.
 To ensure the yogurt stays abundant with the L. reuteri strains, and not a breeding ground for other, unwanted bacteria, we recommend starting a fresh mother batch after 4-5 re-inoculations.
 If you notice any significant changes to the texture, smell or taste of your yogurt, you should do this sooner.